-Our recent release, Coronavirus (COVID-19) Infection Survey: characteristics of people testing positive for COVID-19 in England, August 2020, offers more detailed analysis, including further exploration of the characteristics of those with COVID-19, such as age, sex, ethnicity, working location and occupation.
+Our recent release, Coronavirus (COVID-19) Infection Survey: characteristics of people testing positive for COVID-19 in England, September 2020, offers more detailed analysis, including further exploration of the characteristics and behaviours of those with COVID-19, such as deprivation quintile, ethnicity, socially distanced direct contact, travel behaviour, working location and occupation.

-We are significantly expanding the infection survey to 400,000 people in England, making it the UK's largest study tracking COVID-19 in the general population.
+We are significantly expanding the COVID-19 Infection Survey to 400,000 people in England, making it the UK's largest study tracking COVID-19 in the general population.
 We have begun this expansion by increasing the sample size in local authorities of interest in the North West, Yorkshire and The Humber, and London.
 For more information, please see the Office for National Statistics (ONS) expansion press notice, released on 18 August 2020.

-12 .
+13 .
 Strengths and limitations